Business bank account types

 - High interest offered: CMAs offer high-interest rates for savings accounts, lower fees than traditional banks, and business lines of credit.

 Business owners looking to simplify their finance management could benefit from a CMA.
 With a CMA, you can conduct all your business transactions from a single account—you won’t have to use separate accounts for separate functions.
 But a CMA has its drawbacks.
 Because CMAs are exclusively online, you won’t get face-to-face customer service or the option to visit a physical branch.
 CMAs might also offer lower interest rates on savings accounts than banks or credit unions.

 As you research your options, look for a business checking account with a strong introductory offer and low fees.
 Some common checking account and service fees include:

-- ATM fees.
-Most banks allow you to withdraw from in-network ATMs without fees.
-Many will charge a flat fee for withdrawing funds from another bank’s ATM.
+- ATM fees: Most banks allow you to withdraw from in-network ATMs without fees, but many will charge a flat fee for withdrawing funds from another bank’s ATM.

 When considering a business checking account, make sure you understand the fees, requirements, and restrictions.
 If you think you’ll have a high number of checking account transactions each month, look for an account with a high transaction limit.
 If you plan on withdrawing cash from an ATM frequently, make sure you have in-network ATMs in your area to avoid unnecessary fees.

 Typically, business checking accounts promise lower fees and more convenience, but there are a few drawbacks.
 Most don’t allow cash deposits, so it may not be a good fit for a business that handles cash transactions.
 And because the account is online-only, you won’t find a physical branch.
 If you like to bank face-to-face, online-only accounts may not be the right fit.